luiscruz/course_sustainableSE/2026/p1_measuring_software/g15_zip_comparison.md

 - **CSV (.csv):** Tabular datasets with IDs, timestamps, floating-point values, categorical labels, and description strings.
 The repeating column structure gives compression algorithms a lot to work with.
 - **PDF (.pdf):** Built from raw PDF syntax with text content compressed internally via FlateDecode (zlib).
 Since the data inside is already compressed at creation time, external tools have very little redundancy left to exploit.
 - **BMP (.bmp):** Uncompressed bitmap images with smooth color gradients plus random noise.
 Raw pixel data (BGR, 24-bit) with no internal compression, representing use cases like medical imaging or raw sensor data.

+These four types were chosen to cover a spectrum of compressibility: from highly redundant structured text (logs, CSV), through incompressible pre-compressed data (PDF), to raw binary data (BMP).
+It's worth noting that in practice, compression tools are often applied to entire directories or mixed-content archives rather than individual files.
+Our single-file setup isolates the per-type behavior cleanly, but real-world pipelines that compress folders containing a mix of these types would see blended results somewhere between our best and worst cases.
+The per-type breakdown here lets you estimate what that blend would look like for your specific workload.

 Each file type was generated at three target sizes: small (~10 MB), medium (~100 MB), and large (~500 MB).
 PDF files don't land exactly on these targets because PDF structure overhead (page objects, cross-reference tables, stream dictionaries) adds bulk beyond the content payload.